 Peillon is one of the many villages in the hinterland of Nice that are built on rocky peaks.
 This enabled the inhabitants to protect themselves from invasions and looting in the Middle Ages.
 To reinforce their security, the villagers built their houses tightly together to form a rampart and surround the castle that dominated them.

 Until 1235, Peillon belonged to the territory of the neighbouring village of Peille.

 In 1388, Peillon came under the authority of the House of Savoy.
 The village became French during the French Revolution and the Napoleonic Era.

 From 1814 to 1860, Peillon and the County of Nice belonged to the Kingdom of Piedmont-Sardinia.

 After the referendum of 1860, the whole region joined France.

-The village itself is pedestrian and was not designed to cars.
-Visitors can explore Peillon by foot, wandering up and down the narrow little streets whose houses seem to cling to the rock.
+The village itself is pedestrian and as you can imagine, it was not designed for cars Therefore you can explore Peillon on foot, wandering up and down the narrow little streets whose houses seem to cling to the rock.